brisvag/blik/docs/getting_started.md

 ### Filters

 Simple imaging filters (such as gaussian) to help with visualization.
+In the future, these will be available as much faster gpu-based interpolations.